 MagicalTrip is a Japanese company that specializes in small group experiences led by locals.

 Both companies are very flexible and they offer free cancellation for most of the activities when your plans change.

 Here we share the best Osaka night walks.

-Soul of Kansai Tour with Japanese snacks
+Join a Soul of Kansai Tour with Japanese snacks

 This small group tour ( maximum 12 people) takes you from the Kuromon Ichiba market to Doguyasuji and back in time to Shinsekai.
 In Shinsekai you will have the chance to taste the Kushi-katsu and see the lively and traditional Izakaya (traditional pubs).
 You will end this tour in the famous and flashy Dotonbori.